One of our most loved gardening methods is the raised bed.

 You can also make your own soil for raised bed gardens!
 Start with readily available materials, and let nature do the work!

 This method above is called lasagna gardening.
 There are some fabulous books on this topic, such as this one Lasagna Gardening: A New Layering System for Bountiful Gardens: No Digging, No Tilling, No Weeding, No Kidding!
 The title sums it all!

-If you don’t want to wait, here’s a great option to get your raised bed garden started in no time: we really like the Kellogg’s raised bed mix available at Home Depot and many nurseries.
-Kellogg is a great company with fabulous soil products.
-Learn more about them here.
+We have tried many soils for containers and raised bed gardens, and we really like the Kellogg’s raised bed mix available at Home Depot, Lowes, and many nurseries.
+Kellogg is a great company with lots of fabulous soil products made from high quality organic ingredients.
+You can learn more about them here.